aws-amplify/amplify-ui/CONTRIBUTING.md

 1. [`nvm install`](https://github.com/nvm-sh/nvm)
 1. [`nvm use`](https://github.com/nvm-sh/nvm)
 1. `yarn setup`
-1. Within your fork, create a new branch based on the issue you're addressing -- `git checkout -b angular/remove-browser-module`
+1. Within your fork, create a new branch based on the issue you're addressing, e.g. `git checkout -b angular/remove-browser-module`
+1. Commit your code using [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/#summary), e.g. `git commit -m "chore: remove browser module"`.
 1. Once your work is committed, validate your changes according to [local development guides](#local-development-guides).
+1. If this is a change to any customer-facing aspect of a component, for example a new prop, feature, or a breaking change, update or add relevant documentation.
+If this is a large change, documentation updates can be made in a separate PR, but should be noted as a followup in the PR description.
+See the specific contributing guide for documentation [here](docs/README.md#contributing)
 1. Push your branch with `git push origin -u`
 1. Open a PR against this repo from your newly published branch.
 1. Add a [changeset](https://github.com/changesets/changesets) that describes your changes.
 More info [here](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).
 Please make sure that your changeset only bumps `@aws-amplify/*` packages and does not bump any of private packages like `docs`, `e2e`, `examples`, etc. If you only updated a private package like `docs`, `e2e`, or `examples`, skip this step.